 The school remained there until 1925, and the Head’s log records the many outbreaks of childhood diseases that frequently closed the school during those years.

 Soon after its final closure, the hall was occupied by a private girls’ school, St. Margaret’s School, which remained in operation until 1956.
+In 1937 Miss Whatmore is listed in Kelly’s as the head mistress.
 The Boys’ Brigade Band continued to rehearse in the hall until disbanded in 1985.

 Drama Centre and Studio